 Fall Foliage Behind the Philadelphia Museum of Art

-First, the top of the Rocky Steps to the Philadelphia Museum of Art is one of the best places to see the Philly skyline and the fall season colors of the tree-lined Benjamin Franklin Parkway.
-Second, behind the Philadelphia Art Museum, also downtown, is a landscaped sculpture garden.
-Its trees and bushes put on a good fall color show, and its lawn slopes down to the Schuylkill River.
+First, the top of the “Rocky” steps at the Philadelphia Museum of Art is one of the best places to see the Philly skyline and the fall season colors of the tree-lined Benjamin Franklin Parkway.
+Second, behind the Philadelphia Art Museum, also downtown, is a free landscaped sculpture garden.
+Its trees and bushes put on a good show of fall colors, and its lawn slopes down to the Schuylkill River.
 This gem of a pocket urban park has plenty of space for kids to run around.
-Plus, it’s free.
 And I appreciate that there are bathrooms and a casual café nearby in the public building at the base of Boathouse Row.

 Bike & Walking Path Along the Schuylkill River

-Behind the Philadelphia Art Museum and and Boathouse Row, for several miles along the Schuylkill River is a bike and walking path with good views of the river and fall foliage.
-And it’s free.
-Plus, if you don’t have your own bike, there’s rental shop, Wheel Fun Rentals, located at the foot of Boathouse Row.
+Behind the Philadelphia Art Museum and Boathouse Row, for several miles along the Schuylkill River, is a free public bike and walking path with good views of the river and fall foliage.
+If you don’t have your own bike, there’s a rental shop, Wheel Fun Rentals, located at the foot of Boathouse Row.
 For me, it’s a special pleasure to see changing fall colors next to the beautiful river and the boaters rowing on the river.

 Fall Foliage Along Kelly Drive & MLK Drive in Philadelphia

-A different way to enjoy fall foliage along the Schuylkill riverbank is from inside your car.
+A different, free way to enjoy fall foliage along the Schuylkill riverbank is from inside your car.
 On the east side of the Schuylkill River are several twisting miles of Kelly Drive (named for Grace Kelly’s father, an Olympic rower from Philadelphia).
-The lovely view of river and fall leaves is punctuated by runners, bikers, and picnickers.
+The lovely view of the river and fall leaves is punctuated by runners, bikers and picnickers.
 And on the west side of the Schuylkill River is Martin Luther King Drive, lined by trees on both sides, with glimpses of the river.
-Both Kelly Drive and MLK Drive are free.

 Forbidden Drive in Fairmount Park

 Philadelphia is lucky to have a forest inside the city.
 It’s part of the city’s extensive public park system, called Fairmount Park.
 And we are lucky that Philadelphia banned cars from the main path through the park.
-In fact, that’s why the main path is named Forbidden Drive – it forbids cars.
-But hikers, bikers, dog walkers, even horseback riders are welcome on Forbidden Drive.
+In fact, that’s why the main path is named Forbidden Drive—it forbids cars.
+But hikers, bikers, dog walkers and even horseback riders are welcome on Forbidden Drive.

-This wooded path is even prettier because it runs alongside the twisting Wissahickon Creek.
-So views of fall foliage are reflected in the creek’s water.
-All inside Philadelphia city limits, this 1,800-acre park is mostly woods, and stretches from the Chestnut Hill neighborhood to the Manayunk neighborhood.
-While my family sticks to the main path, trails crisscross Forbidden Drive, for hikers up for a more rugged experience while enjoying the fall colors.
+This wooded path is even prettier because it runs alongside the twisting Wissahickon Creek, so views of fall foliage are reflected in the creek’s water.
+Located inside Philadelphia city limits, this 1,800-acre park is mostly woods and stretches from the Chestnut Hill neighborhood to the Manayunk neighborhood.
+While my family sticks to the main path, hikers who are up for a more rugged experience can take the crisscrossing trails while enjoying the fall colors.